-UPD officers conduct a security survey of the campus at the beginning of each semester.
+UPD officers conduct a security survey of our campuses at the beginning of each semester.
 Recommendations from this survey are forwarded to the Southern Miss Physical Plant upon completion.
-You may report any lighting problems by accessing the Southern Miss University Police Department website at www.usm.edu/police.
+You may report any lighting problems by accessing the Southern Miss University Police Department website at usm.edu/police.